gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

 No stipends for travel or accommodation are available.

 Desktop computers will be available.
 You can also bring your *own notebook* if you prefer .
-Eduroam is available, ask your institute for how to login.
+Eduroam is available, ask your institute how to connect.

 # Preparation